-Memphis, Tennessee; the birthplace of American blues music, home of iconic labels like Stax Records and Sun Records, and of course, a world-famous location for great barbeque.
+Memphis, Tennessee; the birthplace of American blues music, home of iconic labels like Stax Records and Sun Records, and of course, a world-famous location for great barbecue.
 It also has a fantastic jazz scene, which we’ll be exploring in this rundown of the best jazz clubs in Memphis.

 Jazz music was invented and blossomed during the twentieth century as a musical fusion of cultures, marrying West African beats with the blues and America’s marching band instruments.
 As the birthplace of the blues, it comes as no surprise that the Memphis’ live jazz scene is still alive and kicking to this day.